SparkCalcSparkCalc

 Tree Leaf Counter Calculator

-Ever wondered how many leaves are on that tree in your backyard?
-This calculator uses real forestry science to estimate leaf counts based on the tree's crown diameter and Leaf Area Index (LAI).
-NASA satellite data shows deciduous forest LAI typically ranges from 4-8, meaning each square meter of ground under the tree has 4-8 square meters of leaf surface above it.
-Combined with average leaf sizes for different species, you can get a surprisingly accurate estimate.
+This calculator estimates the number of leaves on a tree from its crown diameter and Leaf Area Index (LAI).
+NASA satellite data shows that deciduous forest LAI typically ranges from 4 to 8, meaning each square meter of ground has 4 to 8 square meters of leaf surface above it.
+The estimate also uses average leaf sizes for different species.

 m